Higashi-Mukō Station: Lines

+Higashi-Mukō Station is served by the Hankyu Kyoto Line, and is located 35.0 kilometers from the terminus of the line at Jūsō and 37.4 kilometers from Osaka-umeda.

 Layout

 The station has two side platforms serving two tracks.
 The platforms are connected each other by an underground passage, which are accessible with slopes elevators.
 A bus terminal is located outside the East Exit at the south end of Kawaramachi-bound platform.
 The West Exit is at the south end of Umeda-bound platform.

+Adjacent stations

 History

 The station opened as Higashi-Mukōmachi Station on 1 November 1928, the day the Shinkeihan Line (present-day Hankyu Kyoto Main Line) was extended from Takatsuki-machi to Kyoto Saiin.
 On 1 October 1972 when the town of Mukō (Mukō-machi in Japanese) became a city (Mukō-shi in Japanese), the station name was changed to the current one.

 Station numbering was introduced to all Hankyu stations on 21 December 2013 with this station being designated as station number HK-79.

-Ridership

-In fiscal 2013 (April 2013 to March 2014), about 2,998,000 passengers started travel from this station annually.
-For historical data, see the table below.